veikman/dmote-keycap/README.md

 The application will generate files of OpenSCAD code under `output/scad` and, optionally, STL files for slicing and 3D printing.

+## Printing

+Several of the parameters listed above are intended to aid manufacturability.
+This includes the `supported` parameter, which is intended to reduce the need for building supports in slicing software.

+With single-head FDM printing in a material like PLA, a relatively simple way to get a good result is to print each key in an upright position, with `supported`.
+In general, a `minimal`-style cap with a tall top plate (hence a pitched ceiling) should not need further support.

+Consider the main alternative: Printing each key upside down.
+This will often give you a cleaner stem and skirt, but with an uneven face (i.e. non-nil `bowl-radii`), cleaning up the print will be difficult.
+In particular, even with fairly dense supports added by a slicer, you will probably find tiny cavities behind the face, to such a depth that a really good surface finish is hard to achieve even with a suitable rotary tool.
+Still, if you intend to paint your prints anyway, or if you have a dual-head printer with a soluble support material, this may ultimately be a better option.

 ## License